A Probabilistic Approach to Trajectory-Based Optimal Experimental Design: Numerical Experiments

 \paragraph{Navigation mesh} We use two navigation meshes (\Cref{fig:navigation_meshes}): a coarse mesh (left) for exact trajectory analysis and a fine mesh (right).
 Each node connects to its four nearest neighbors, approximating movement in cardinal directions, with no self-loops.
 Navigation meshes can be designed to include additional connectivity constraints.

 \paragraph{Trajectory and observational setup} An observation vector $\obs$ represents the concentration of the contaminant observed along the trajectory.
 The observation times are $ i f \Delta t$, where $\Delta t=0.2$ is the model simulation timestep; $f>0$ is the observation temporal frequency; and $i=1, \ldots, n$.
 Thus, irrespective of $f$, the trajectory length (number of nodes) is $n$.
+In this setup, where each visited node corresponds to one observation time, the trajectory length $n$ coincides with the number of observation time instances, i.e., $n = \nobstimes$; in general, however, $n$ and $\nobstimes$ could be viewed as independent quantities, allowing for trajectory nodes between observation times.
 For a group of $s$ sensors, the node on the path is the spatial gridpoint at the center of the group, resulting in an observation vector of size $\Nobs \!=\! s \!\times\! \nobstimes$.
 Here we show results obtained by using only one moving sensor ($s=1$) yielding scalar observations along the trajectory.
 In the supplementary material (see \Cref{sup:sec:numerical_results}) we discuss numerical experiments carried out with $s=7$ moving sensors.

 \paragraph{Observation frequency and path synchronization} Because the design $\design$ defines spatiotemporal observation locations, the observational path must be synchronized with the model simulation times.
-The transition from one node to the next occurs at $f \Delta t$. \commentout{, where $\Delta t$ is the model simulation timestep and $f>0$ is the temporal frequency.} In our setup we use observation frequency $f=7$ with a trajectory length $n=7$ nodes when the coarse navigation mesh (\Cref{fig:navigation_meshes}, left) is used.
+The transition from one node to the next occurs at $f \Delta t$.
+In our setup we use observation frequency $f=7$ with a trajectory length $n=7$ nodes when the coarse navigation mesh (\Cref{fig:navigation_meshes}, left) is used.
 When the fine navigation mesh (\Cref{fig:navigation_meshes}, right) is used, the observation frequency is set to $f=1$, and the trajectory length is $n=19$ nodes.
 Thus, both trajectories end up at the same observation time matching the simulation final time of $T=3.6$.
 This enables matching the length of traveled paths in both cases to each other.

 \paragraph{Bayesian inverse problem} The forward problem $\obs = \F(\iparam)+\vec{\epsilon}$ relates the inference parameter $\iparam$ to the observations $\obs$.
 The observation error $\vec{\epsilon}$ follows a Gaussian distribution $\GM{\vec{0}}{\Cobsnoise}$, with $\Cobsnoise\!\in\! \Rnum^{\Nobs\times\Nobs}$ describing spatiotemporal correlations.
 For simplicity, we assume that observation errors are uncorrelated, with diagonal $\Cobsnoise$.
 Observation noise variances are set to 5\% of the maximum absolute contaminant concentration at each observation point, estimated from a simulation over $[0, T=3.6]$ using the true model parameter; see~\Cref{fig:AD_Setup}.